Russian finance official says Ukraine may default on Eurobond tranche

 "The money must be returned at the end of 2015.
 Until that moment, I do not doubt that an economic course of the new leadership of Ukraine will be worked out and that resources will be designated for the financing of the budget."

-Siluanov and Economy Minister Alexei Ulyukayev have said that Russia may continue with the program, but only after the formation of a new Ukrainian government and details about its program.
+Siluanov and Economy Minister Alexei Ulyukayev have said that Russia may continue with the programme, but only after the formation of a new Ukrainian government and details about its programme.

 (Reporting by Darya Korsunskaya; Writing by Jason Bush; Editing by Alison Williams)